goacs2python/GOACS2-Module-3-Files-Problem-Set/README.md

-# Module 4 Problems
+# Module 3 - Files

-Please complete all problems from the Module 4 Problem Set.
+Please write the following programs from the Module 3 - Files Problem Set.
+- 1 program, from 1 short problem
+- 2 programs, from the long problem

 ---